bentay85/machine_learning/neural_networks_audio/README.md

 ## Audio Keyword Recognition

 This is a very small project for me to understand how to work with audio data and train a classifier to recognise the keywords spoken.
 The basic idea that I will be implementing is converting the waveform of the sound clip into the frequency domain using a Fourier Transform.
 Then I will feed the Fourier transform into a neural network for classification.
-I am intending to start with a 3 classes: ambient sound, forward command spoken and backward command spoken.
-This is useful for a robotics application where you want to give commands to the robot to move forewards or back.
+I am intending to start with 3 classes: ambient sound, forward command spoken and backward command spoken.
+This is useful for robotics applications where you want to give commands to the robot to move forewards or back.

 ## References